dhutapratama/docs/testing.md

 <a name="introduction"></a>
 ## Introduction

-Laravel is built with testing in mind.
+Lets is built with testing in mind.
 In fact, support for testing with PHPUnit is included out of the box and a `phpunit.xml` file is already set up for your application.
 The framework also ships with convenient helper methods that allow you to expressively test your applications.

 By default, your application's `tests` directory contains two directories: `Feature` and `Unit`.
 Unit tests are tests that focus on a very small, isolated portion of your code.
 In fact, most unit tests probably focus on a single method.
-Tests within your "Unit" test directory do not boot your Laravel application and therefore are unable to access your application's database or other framework services.
+Tests within your "Unit" test directory do not boot your Lets application and therefore are unable to access your application's database or other framework services.

 Feature tests may test a larger portion of your code, including how several objects interact with each other or even a full HTTP request to a JSON endpoint. **Generally, most of your tests should be feature tests.
 These types of tests provide the most confidence that your system as a whole is functioning as intended.**

 An `ExampleTest.php` file is provided in both the `Feature` and `Unit` test directories.
-After installing a new Laravel application, execute the `vendor/bin/phpunit` or `php artisan test` commands to run your tests.
+After installing a new Lets application, execute the `vendor/bin/phpunit` or `php artisan test` commands to run your tests.

 <a name="environment"></a>
 ## Environment

-When running tests, Laravel will automatically set the [configuration environment](/docs/{{version}}/configuration#environment-configuration) to `testing` because of the environment variables defined in the `phpunit.xml` file.
-Laravel also automatically configures the session and cache to the `array` driver while testing, meaning no session or cache data will be persisted while testing.
+When running tests, Lets will automatically set the [configuration environment](/docs/{{version}}/configuration#environment-configuration) to `testing` because of the environment variables defined in the `phpunit.xml` file.
+Lets also automatically configures the session and cache to the `array` driver while testing, meaning no session or cache data will be persisted while testing.

 You are free to define other testing environment configuration values as necessary.
 The `testing` environment variables may be configured in your application's `phpunit.xml` file, but make sure to clear your configuration cache using the `config:clear` Artisan command before running your tests!